Theo Müller: Personal life

 Müller has nine children, seven with his wife Hanna Bittmann, whom he divorced in 1995, and two daughters with his partner Ines Hüvel.
 His eldest son, Stefan Müller, is a board member of Theo Müller Group.
 In 2023, Mülller married Beate Ebert, a businesswoman from Baden-Baden.

 In 1995, Müller survived a kidnapping attempt in which a pistol and electrical-shock equipment was held to his head.
 He jumped out of the car, and was working again later that afternoon.

 He has lived in Erlenbach, near Zurich, Switzerland since 2003.
 In an interview with Der Spiegel in 2003, Müller explained that he and his children were all moving to Switzerland to avoid having to pay Germany's 30% inheritance tax.

 Müller has been accused of being close to right-wing or extremist ideology on several occasions.
 This rumor was first reported by the Munich magazine Wiener in 1989.
 However, both Müller and the company have publicly stated that neither are close to any right-wing parties.

 In a statement from early 2007, Müller's company not only rejected all claims but also made public that Müller considered himself a passionate supporter of the democratic constitutional order and that Müller was, in addition, a member of the CSU, Bavaria's long-time ruling party.
+He confirmed in a December 2023 interview with the Handelsblatt newspaper that he held multiple private meetings with Alternative for Germany (AfD) co-leader Alice Weidel.
+Weidel was also in invited to his birthday party in 2025.